-As described in Using your dynamic content, dynamic content and its language variants can be referenced in many places in your Zendesk using a placeholder.
+As described in Using your dynamic content, dynamic content and its language variants can be referenced in many places in your Zendesk Support using a placeholder.
 In the example in that article, a message describing how end-users can reset their passwords is added to a macro by simply adding the placeholder as the text in a macro action.
 Based on the user's language, the correct language variant of the dynamic content is used.

-All of your Zendesk content (from the welcome message to automated responses in your business rules) should be managed with dynamic content.
+All of your content (from the welcome message to automated responses in your business rules) should be managed with dynamic content.

 Assigning a ticket to a group or agent based on language

 As you receive support tickets in the different languages you support, you can use automations and triggers to automatically route them through your workflow.
-As an example, imagine that your Zendesk supports three languages (English as the primary and default language and also French and German).
+As an example, imagine that your Zendesk Support includes three languages (English as the primary and default language and also French and German).
 You've structured your organization to support this by creating groups of agents that are fluent in French and German.
 When you receive support requests in either French or German you use a trigger to automatically assign those requests to the appropriate group.

 This is easily done using the Requester's language condition, which is available in automations, reports, triggers, and views.